Read our analysis of the Aintree 2014 Grand National won by Pineau De Re, tipped to win at odds of 33/1.

 Given that, and the fact that we are surely overdue a dual Grand National winner, this horse has every chance of coming back next season and putting up a bold defence of his crown for a trainer who punches way above his weight given the very small string he has to go to war with.

 Johnson’s great rival, Tony McCoy, was back in third, having seen his mount, Double Seven, backed into joint favouritism before the off.
 That gamble was nearly landed, but the horse seemed to get tired in the closing stages and couldn’t quite see out the marathon trip.
-Apart from an early blunder, he jumped well throughout.

 The front three pulled a little way clear of fourth placed Alvarado who finished with a real rattle having been about tenth jumping the last.
 He can be a bit quirky, but this unique challenge seemed to bring out the best in him and he continued the extraordinary recent record in the race of his owners, Mr and Mrs Rucker.
 Stamina is very much his forte, so he will presumably be back for more next season when softer ground would really play to his strengths.

 Rocky Creek fared best of those towards the head of the weights and this was a fine performance from a handicapping perspective from Paul Nicholls’ eight year old who has time on his side when it comes to improving on this effort in the future.
 He led four out, but seemed to tire under his burden and it may pay to ride him with more restraint next year, although he seemed to relish being in the front rank for much of the contest here.

 2014 Grand National Rest of the Field